 Nick has worked in a wide range of capacities at The Watershed Center over the past 13 years, taking over leadership of the organization after 5 years serving first as Stewardship Coordinator and then Deputy Director.
 He oversees programs operating at local, regional, and national levels that focus on a spectrum of natural resource management fields including forestry, fire and fuels, watershed and fisheries, youth engagement, enterprise development, networks and coalitions, and policy and research.

 Locally, he has planned and managed a wide range of forest management, prescribed fire, and community wildfire protection projects.
 Regionally, he helped to establish the CA Forest Biomass Working Group, the CA Statewide Wood Energy Team, is the Chair of the Northern CA Prescribed Fire Council, and is a long-time member of the Leadership Team for the Rural Voices for Conservation Coalition.
 He also helped design and launch the national Fire Adapted Communities Learning Network.
 Nick was born and raised in Maine, and earned a B.S. in Forestry from the University of Vermont (2004) with a concentration in Community-based Forestry.
-In his free time, he enjoys spending time with his wife Naomi, fishing, skiing, backpacking, and tending to their small homestead in the town of Weaverville.
+In his free time, he enjoys spending time with his wife Naomi, fishing, skiing, backpacking, and tending to their small homestead in Weaverville.

 Call Nick at (530) 628-4206 or email him at nickg[at]hayfork.net